Byzantine Churches in Istanbul

 MONASTERY OF CHRIST PANTOKRATOR

-After Hagia Sophia, the Monastery of Christ Pantokrator is the largest Byzantine church that you can see in Istanbul.
-It consists of two Byzantine churches and a chapel joint together.
-Completed before 1136, it’s the best example of middle Byzantine architecture in Constantinople.
+After Hagia Sophia, the Monastery of Christ Pantokrator is the largest Byzantine religious complex that you can see in Istanbul.
+It consists of two Byzantine churches and a chapel joined together.
+Completed before 1136, it is the best example of middle Byzantine architecture in Constantinople.

 Byzantine churches in Istanbul